-- Can someone look after your child while you’re at work or school, or will you need to pay for child care?
+- Can a family member or close friend care for your child while you go to work or school, or will you need to pay for child care?

-- Can you handle being completely responsible for someone else’s needs?
+- Can you handle complete responsibility for someone else’s needs?

-You might worry that friends and family will judge you for choosing to be a single parent, but their reactions may surprise you.
+You might worry that friends and family will judge your choice to become a single parent, but their reactions may surprise you.

-If you’re worried about a negative reaction, consider talking to a therapist to help you anticipate any issues and come up with solutions.
-Remember, there are no right or wrong answers here.
+If you’re worried about a negative reaction, consider connecting with a mental health professional for support.
+A therapist or counselor can help you anticipate any issues and brainstorm possible solutions.
+Remember, there’s no wrong answer here.

-Talking to other single parents may also give you a better idea of what to expect from the whole process.
+Talking with other single parents may also give you a better idea of what to expect from the whole process.

 If you choose to parent alone, you may need to delay or change some of your plans for the future, but you can still live a rewarding and enjoyable life if you choose this path.

-Just make sure you take time to consider the possible challenges involved and how they might affect you later in life.
+Still, you’ll want to take plenty of time to consider the possible challenges involved and how they might affect you later in life.